qcif/data-curator/test/features/readme.md

 - [shared in a pretty format](https://relishapp.com/odi-australia/data-curator/docs) using [Relish](https://relishapp.com)

-Draft features, the feature template, and features describing items on the backlog are in the backlog directory.
+- arranged like the application menu structure (with backlog features at the end)